behradeslamifar/Kubestronaut/README-ckad.md

 _Before to start_

 Ensure you have the right version of Kubernetes documentation selected (e.g. v1.31 as of 27th November.
 2024 exam) especially for API objects and annotations.
-This release removes several deprecated API's.

 ## Prepare a Lab
 - [Kubernetes LAB](labs-ckad/README.md)